opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

 dataset.define_population(patients.date_of_birth.is_on_or_before("1999-12-31"))
 ```

-??? tip "Define the population"
+??? tip "Breaking down defining the population in the sandbox"
     `.define_population` takes a population condition in the form of a boolean column.
     However, `patients.date_of_birth` is a date column.